d-bl/GroundForge/docs/help/Tiles.md

 So create links with patch sizes just large enough to recognize the pattern, visitors can easily increment the size.

-When the prototype diagram has a foot side on the right, it will usually match only for every so many columns.
+When a diagram has a foot side on the right, it will usually match only for every so many columns.
 If you want another number, go the "define a repeat" section and rotate the rows in the right field.